golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 - You develop them, while at the same time testing them, on your local machine.
 - When you are ready to get more power - you send them to a Ray cluster **without changing a single line** of your application's code.

-## Run your own ray app on your golem cluster
+## Run your ray app on your golem cluster

-You are now ready to run your own code with `ray submit` \o/.
+You are now ready to run your code with `ray submit` \o/.

 If you need help with preparing your ray code you can check out [ray getting started guide](https://docs.ray.io/en/latest/ray-core/walkthrough.html).